Shave Guide: Shave tips using a safety razor

 The safety razor is made of three parts.
 The handle and the top and bottom headpiece.
 The blade goes between the two headpieces (hold the blade by the short ends).
 Make sure the ridges of the bottom headpiece are facing up otherwise it won't cut.
 Always hold the blade by the short end.
 It's very sharp!

-Always use a clean, sharp blade.
-Never ever use a dull blade - you are more likely to cut yourself!
-Depending on how much you shave, how thick your hair is and where you store your razor I recommend changing your blade every 5 to 7 shaves.
-Leaving your shaving razor in a wet, humid shower will quicken the dulling process, cause the blades to rust, and allow for bacteria to accumulate.
+A clean, sharp blade is essential for a close shave.
+Change your blade every 5-7 shaves depending on how much you shave and the thickness of your hair.
+Leaving your razor in a wet, humid shower will quicken the dulling process, cause the blades to rust, and allow for bacteria to accumulate.

 The older the blade, the more bacteria it has which can cause razor burn!
 Change your blades frequently!
 Remember, blades are much cheaper now.
-Blades can only be recycled at a metal recycling station (not the normal one), or you can send them back to us.
-More details here.
+Blades can only be recycled at a metal recycling station (not the normal one) More details here.

 The fattier the substance the less friction between skin and razor, resulting in less skin irritation.That is why our favourite way of shaving (especially on the bikini area) is to first apply the oil and then a bit of soap for a smooth shave.
 That will prevent the razor from clogging up.

-Take your time.
-Hold your razor in a 30-degree angle and shave in short strokes and do not apply any pressure on your skin.
-Stretch your skin and shave with or against the hair growth.
+Hold your razor in a 30-degree angle and shave in short strokes without applying pressure on your skin.
+Shave with the hair growth for softer, smoother skin.
+For a closer shave, stretch the skin plus you can shave up against the direction of hair growth.
+Do not shave under time pressure.

 Shaving up, against the direction of your hair growth, gives you the closest shave for the smoothest skin.
 But your skin can get irritated if your hair is on the longer side, so start by shaving with the grain.
 This will shorten the hair, and then you can do the reverse – it’s your best solution for softer, smoother skin.